 Library Research Grants

-These Library Research Grants, which have a value of up to $4,000 plus transporations costs, are meant to help defray expenses incurred in traveling to and residing in Princeton during the tenure of the grant.
-The length of the grant will depend on the applicant’s research proposal, but is ordinarily up to one month.
-Library Research Grants are tenable from May of the year they are awarded to the following April.
+These grants, which have a value of up to $4,800 plus transportation costs, are meant to help defray expenses incurred in traveling to and residing in Princeton during the tenure of the grant.
+The length of the grant will depend on the applicant’s research proposal but is ordinarily between two and four weeks.
+Library Research Grants can be used from May of the year they are awarded through the following April.

-Applicants are asked to read the FAQ before beginning the application process.
+Applicants should read the FAQ before beginning the application process.

-A committee consisting of members of the faculty, the library staff, and the Friends of the Princeton University Library will award the grants on the basis of the relevance of the proposal to unique holdings of the library, the merits and significance of the project, and the applicant’s scholarly qualifications.
+A committee consisting of members of the faculty, the Library staff, and members of the Friends of the Princeton University Library will award the grants on the basis of the relevance of the proposal to unique holdings of the library, the merits and significance of the project, and the applicant’s scholarly qualifications.

 Click the links below to see past grant recipients: